 Photography by Brian Moody

-On New Year’s Eve 1997, Katy Hutchison’s husband, Bob, was beaten to death while checking on a party being thrown by his neighbor’s son.
+On New Year’s Eve 1997, Katy Hutchison’s husband, Bob, was beaten to death while checking on a party being thrown by his neighbour’s son.
 In the small town of Squamish in British Columbia, a wall of silence soon grew up around the murder.
 It was four years before Ryan Aldridge admitted to having delivered the fatal blow.
-Ryan was convicted of manslaughter and sentenced to five years in prison.
+He was convicted of manslaughter and sentenced to five years in prison.
+Ryan has since been released from prison.
+He is employed and happily married with one child.
 Katy has since written a book called ‘Walking After Midnight: One Woman’s Journey Through Murder, Justice, and Forgiveness‘.
 For further information you can visit Katy’s website www.katyhutchisonpresents.com/.

 Less than an hour after Bob was murdered, I stood in the emergency ward beside his body, overwhelmed by a sense of peace, knowing that wherever Bob was now, it was much safer than the place he had just been.
 Then I went home to tell my four-year-old twins, Emma and Sam, that their Daddy was dead.
 I looked into their eyes and knew that I could not allow their lives to become dominated by their father’s death.
 I promised them and I promised myself that underneath the horror of what had just happened we would find a gift.

 As for the rest of the community, the code of silence began that night.
 No one called the police, no one spoke out.
 The murder was devastating, but the silence from so many compounded the devastation.
-In the end I had to leave town.
+In the end, I chose to leave my community and return to the community I had grown up in.

 Eventually, after four years, Ryan Aldridge was arrested.
 That same day, as I was leaving the police station, I spotted him on camera, alone in the investigation room.
 The police had left the tape rolling and I stood and watched him falling apart.
 I didn’t want to leave him.